 Many industrial processes generate large amounts of hot and humid air.
-These processes have a great potential for energy, heat recovery and air pollution control, which reduces energy consumption drastically, consequently minimizing costs as well as the environmental impact.Industrial Ventilation Brochure
+These processes have a great potential for energy, heat recovery and air pollution control, which reduces energy consumption and environmental impact.Industrial Ventilation Brochure

 Process Heat Recovery

 In processes where large amounts of waste heat are generated, air-to-air crossflow heat exchangers can be employed to recover energy from contaminated air streams.
 The recovered energy can then be used to preheat